 - Family history of breast cancer in a first-degree relative.
 Between 6% and 19% of women will have a family history but this may be due to chance, shared environmental or lifestyle risk factors, or increased genetic susceptibility.

-- Never having borne a child, or first child after age 30.
+- Never having borne a child, or having a first child after the age of 30 years.

 - Early menarche and late menopause.

-- Radiation to chest (even quite small doses).
+- Radiation to the chest (even quite small doses).

-- Breast augmentation is not generally associated with increased risk.
-Type of implant used may be important.
+Breast augmentation is not generally associated with increased risk of breast cancer.